dlcs/protagonist/docs/adr/0005-optimised-origin.md

 #### Positive Consequences

 * Easier to understand.
-* More control over which assets are "tile-ready".
+* More control over which assets are "tile-ready", allows customers to use their own profiles etc.

 #### Negative Consequences

-* Leaks some of the internal implementation out of DLCS to API consumer.
+* Leaks some of the internal implementation details of DLCS to API consumer.
-* Accidentally using `use-original` for huge image could put unnecessary load on Cantaloupe.
+* Incorrectly using `use-original` for huge image could put unnecessary load on Cantaloupe.
 * Changing meaning of DB field so will need to run a DB update on deployment.
 Depending on usage we may need to check customerOriginStrategy Regex against Origin's to determine imageOptimisationPolicy (ie may not fit as a single migration).